 The House also does not seem to like the fact that Gary and Lisa are to be married, and refuses to let them out, complete with locking doors, windows, freezing air conditioning, suffocating heat, slammed gates, breathing walls, and the serpentine hose. ∞

-* Played by Joan Bennett, who is recognized as Elizabeth Collins Stoddard of Dark Shadows, in quite a role reversal, displaying quite a range.
+_____________ * Played by Joan Bennett, who is recognized as Elizabeth Collins Stoddard of Dark Shadows, in quite a role reversal, displaying quite a range.

-XIV A.S.
+The Unseen XIV A.S.
 Directed & Written by Danny Steinmann (screenplay), Stan Winston (story).
 Actors: Barbara Bach {Jennifer Fast}, Sydney Lassick {Ernest Keller}, Karen Lamm {Karen Fast}, Douglas Barr {Tony Ross}, Lois Young {Vicki Thompson}, Lelia Goldoni {Virginia Keller}.
 Genre: Psychological Thriller.

 Freelance reporter Jennifer Fast and friends travel to beautiful Solvang {a Danish total environment city} to cover an annual parade, but cannot unfortunately find any room and board available, until venturing into a museum run by a kindly curator, who offers them a stay at his hospitable home, where they meet his oddly shy wife.
 They had no idea what they were getting themselves into.
 One by one, the girls begin disappearing into the fetters of the house.
 It seems there is another curious resident deep underneath the home, who has been helping himself to the lovely guests.